sol3uk/The-Livestream-Console/README.md

 # The-Livestream-Console

-A web app to help manage your youtube live streams.
+A web app to help manage your YouTube live streams.

 ## Installation